-The Master 75 MTC use for transport and mobile treatment center
+The Master 75 MTC use for transport and mobile treatment center (emergency vehicles)

 A Mobile Treatment Center (MTC) is a is a unit that is designed to be mounted on a standard Truck or four-wheel drive vehicle.
 That will allows qualified Medical Personnel to perform onsite medical treatment or remote search and rescue missions in remote areas.
 This terrain may be difficult for standard ambulance to access.

 The Mory MTC is designed and built with enough storage space to house and organize first aid supplies and emergency response equipment including an automated external defibrillator, trauma management equipment, and a backboard or litter for patient transport.
 As a result, your personnel can be treated immediately onsite and avoid significant lost time.